Free-LLM/free-llm.github.io/orchestrator.md

 - Validates result structure
 - Associates results with tasks
 - Aggregates partial results
+ - Accepts large outputs as references and may stage or materialize selectively

 Out-of-order and duplicate results are expected and handled gracefully.